passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 No. No, that's not possible.
 That is— that is a disaster.

 "Nononono."
-TK is suddenly there, holding him.
+Dir is suddenly there, holding him.
 "No. Look.
 You were really tired, but also you've been carrying us all, us _all_, through this.
 You got a bit loopy near the end, and _we supported you_.
 We did everything so that the entire thing would keep running just like you would want it, because we knew that's how